What Is Blosc?

 Performance

-Blosc2 is also designed to be efficient when retrieving blocks and chunks in multidimensional datasets.
+Blosc2 is designed to efficiently retrieve blocks and chunks in multidimensional datasets.
 For comparison purposes, see below the speed that BloscLZ, one of the fastest codecs available in Blosc, can achieve when combined with different libraries supporting Blosc(1)/Blosc2 when accessing a 7.3 TB dataset:

 Note how BloscLZ does not need a lot of threads to reach its performance.
 Such a low requirement on CPU core count makes it ideal for running on small laptops while guaranteeing reasonable performance.